 You can find the book on Amazon here.

-Above is a free pdf of the commentary, constructed Pharr-style and outfitted with some new additions (Index of Names and Places and an Expanded Dictionary).
+Above is a free pdf of the commentary, constructed Pharr-style and outfitted with some other tools (Index of Names and Places and an Expanded Dictionary).
 This is presented together with a running vocabularly of the book before and a plain Greek Text after (PDFs available upon request).
 To address the issue of an outdated text (Westcott and Hort’s in the public domain), I have made a list of all signficant deviations from the most up-to-date scholarly text (NA-28/UBS5).
 There are in addition about a dozen morphological and grammatical boxes, concentrated rather in the second half for efficient review of the book’s prominent features.
+As a further support to intermediate and further study for the advanced, I have been generous with references to Herbert Smyth’s Greek Grammar and Moulton-Turner’s monumental Grammar of the New Testament.

 The physical copy differs somewhat from the Augustine commentary, as I have added 1 inch to the book (to width and height).
 This came as a compromise between two goals: making the book portable and making it more useful to students.
 Since it was thought fitting to give margin space in a book oriented toward classroom use and study, I opted for the feel and utility of a text-book.
 Another benefit is that the book now can lay open without breaking the spine (as is the case with smaller books).
 In future works much larger than this one the size will prove to the advantage of students.